xiaoxiaojuzi/self-hosted-runner/README.md

-# GitHub Actions Self-Hosted Runner on EKS
+# The Credentials for GitHub Actions Self-Hosted Runner on AWS EKS
 *Brief: Do not use AWS IAM User Access Keys directly in GitHub Actions Self-Hosted Runner on EKS.
-Instead, define an IAM role that has minium permissions for Self-Hosted Runner and launch the Self-Hosted Runner with the role.*
+Instead, define an IAM role with minimum permissions for the Self-Hosted Runner and launch the Self-Hosted Runner with the role.*

 The article [Github action with k8s self-hosted runner](https://medium.com/geekculture/github-actions-self-hosted-runner-on-kubernetes-55d077520a31) shows how to deploy [GitHub Actions self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) as a container in [Amazon EKS](https://aws.amazon.com/eks/).
 In this article, [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) operates self-hosted runners for GitHub Actions on EKS.

 Sometimes, we need to use AWS resources on GitHub Actions self-hosted runner.
 For example, after building a Docker image, we need to push the Docker image to AWS ECR.
-This requires that the self-hosted runner on EKS has permission to ECR.
+That requires that the self-hosted runner on EKS has permission to ECR.
 There are two ways to do it:
 - Using AWS IAM User Access Keys
 - Using AWS Assume IAM Role

 ## Using AWS IAM User Access Keys
 There are 4 steps to push the image using access keys on Github Action.

-*note: The following workflow file only includes job steps and env, and omits other configurations for concision.*
+*Note: The following workflow file only includes job steps and omits other configurations for concision.*
 ```YAML
 env:
   CACHE_IAMGE_TAG: ${{ github.sha }}